DanteHealy/Thinking_Hats/README.md

 - Add a favicon - done.
 - If the report spans more than a single page the page break may break up a particular hat section.
 This defect is now fixed (see below):
 [Example post-session report avoiding page breaks inside each hat section](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/documentation/test/example-report-fix-page-breaks.pdf)
+- Late bug where the first question video on the guided session still plays if not completed before the problem is submitted.

 ## Deployment
 [Link to the deployed site](https://dantehealy.github.io/Thinking_Hats/index.html)